4ZM/4zm.github.io/docs/posts/2024-12-25-a-simple-elf/a-simple-elf.md

 By default, programs on modern systems are built as Position Independent Executables (PIE).
 Addresses are resolved when the program is loaded into memory.
 It's great for security, but it adds complexity.
 Let's get rid of it with: `-no-pie`.

-To further unclutter our assembly code, we turn off some more safety features `-fcf-protection=none` and `-fno-stack-protector`.
-We also get rid of some meta data generation with `-Wl,--build-id=none` and some debugger friendly stack unwinding info with `-fno-unwind-tables` and `-fno-asynchronous-unwind-tables`.
+To further unclutter our assembly code, we turn off some more safety features with `-fcf-protection=none` and `-fno-stack-protector`.
+We also get rid of some metadata generation with `-Wl,--build-id=none` and some debugger-friendly stack unwinding info with `-fno-unwind-tables` and `-fno-asynchronous-unwind-tables`.

 ```
 gcc -no-pie \